 Some recognition bodies have many assessments, some have only one.
 Some require a demonstration of coaching, with a subjective assessment, and some have a formal assessment checklist when observing coaching.

 The wide divergence in standards throughout the world means the student needs to consider the recognition path which suits them best, based on their desired outcomes.

 A certification process requires a coach to take considerable time and effort to meet the criteria, demonstrating a commitment to client care and professional development.
-Although certification cannot eliminate bad practice entirely, having an effective guideline of Code of Ethics and Best Coaching Practice encourages standards of excellence.
+Although certification cannot eliminate bad practices entirely, having an effective guideline of the Code of Ethics and Best Coaching Practice encourages standards of excellence.